 Your Unbelief is The Basis of Fear and Anger

 As mentioned above, cognitive dissonance results from programming in fear and anger.
-Triggering the “fight, flight or freeze” reaction is an important element.
+Triggering the “fight, flight, or freeze” reaction is an essential element.
 Using fear and anger as triggers is a primary tool to keep people under control.
-For instance, fear is a tactic of demonizing people, or ideas conflict with their paradigm.
+For instance, fear is a tactic of demonizing people or ideas that conflict with their paradigm.
 It makes them unacceptable without understanding the content of their position.
-This gives another reason to ask, is unbelief necessary to justify fear or anger?
+It’s another reason to ask, is unbelief necessary to justify fear or anger?

 Fear brings the problem of evil to the forefront of the conversation.
 The problem of evil is a sensitive subject for those with a dualistic mindset.
 And so it is a sensitive issue to those in the Abrahamic Traditions (Judaism, Christianity, and Islam).
-A dualistic mindset is one that is black and white, good versus evil.
+A dualistic philosophy is black and white, good versus evil.

 Here’s how it works.
 First, you create a problem.
 Then you provide the solution to the problem.
 For example, the problem is eternal damnation in hell for those not worthy.
-Then the solution is to join the paradigm, which provides an eternal paradise.
-All it costs is your time and a sizeable portion of your income plus your support.
-This support includes acting to protect the belief system with violence.
+The answer is to join the paradigm, which provides an eternal paradise.
+All it costs is your time and a sizeable portion of your income, plus your support.
+This support includes acting to protect the belief system with violence if necessary.

 So, the Afterlife becomes both the goal and the excuse.
-It’s the goal of membership and the excuse to hate who don’t believe as you do.
-This is another reason unbelief is necessary.
+It’s the goal of membership and the excuse to hate those who don’t believe as you do.
+Unbelief is what is becomes necessary to substantiate every flavor of bias and prejudice.
 Now you can also become angry at those who hold a different worldview.
 And, your religion gives you the excuse to commit gender discrimination or violence.
 In this way, believers can have a clear conscience.

 Above all, don’t let any organized religion pressure you into membership.
-Regrettably, there are cultures in which their religious ideologies are firmly in the control.
+Regrettably, there are cultures where their religious ideologies are firmly in control.
 This cultural programming makes belief possible.